Skip to product information

 Two ways to use your Stuga Shaving Bowl Step-by-step diagram showing two methods of using the Stuga Shaving Bowl for lathering Soap in Bowl 1 Place soap puck into the bowl 2 Wet brush, work across the soap 3 Rich lather builds — ready to apply or Load & Lather 1 Load your brush from the tin 2 Work loaded brush in the bowl 3 Rich lather builds — ready to apply

-If you have a particular preference for grain or colouring, get in touch and we'll do our best to match.
+No two timber bowls are alike — the one you receive is one of one.
+Got a preference for grain or colour?
+Get in touch and we'll do our best to match.

 Care

-Rinse after use.
-Pat dry.
-For timber bowls, refresh with a light coat of natural oil when the wood looks thirsty.
+Rinse after use and pat dry — don't leave it sitting in pooled water.
+For timber bowls, rub in a thin coat of natural oil (food-grade mineral or walnut oil) when the wood looks thirsty.
 Polymer bowls need no maintenance — just rinse and go.

 What is the best shaving bowl material?